Review digest

 Related guides

-- How to Tell If a Beauty Device Will Actually Pay for ItselfA simple, honest framework for deciding whether a beauty tool - a Dyson Airwrap, an IPL device, an LED mask - is worth buying: break-even, cost per use, the running costs the ads skip, and the one variable that decides it.
+- How to Tell If a Beauty Device Will Pay for ItselfAn honest framework for deciding whether a beauty tool (a Dyson Airwrap, an IPL device, an LED mask) is worth buying: break-even, cost per use, the running costs the ads skip, and the one variable that decides it.

-- The Real Annual Cost of Looking Put-Together in 2026No single salon visit feels expensive - but the full maintenance stack does.
-We add up a common beauty routine at 2026 salon prices, next to the at-home total, so you can see where the standing cost actually lives.
+- The Real Annual Cost of Looking Put-Together in 2026No single salon visit feels expensive, but the full maintenance stack does.
+We add up a common beauty routine at 2026 salon prices, next to the at-home total, so you can see where the standing cost lives.

-- At-Home vs the Pros: What's Genuinely Worth Switching (and What Isn't)Whether you can do a treatment at home has three honest answers, not one.
-We sort every treatment we cost out into switch-confidently, switch-with-eyes-open, and keep-the-pro - based on the reviews and the money.
+- At-Home vs the Pros: What's Worth Switching (and What Isn't)Whether you can do a treatment at home has three honest answers, not one.
+We sort every treatment we cost out into switch-confidently, switch-with-eyes-open, and keep-the-pro, based on the reviews and the money.

 Related reading